My-Finance-Report/yearly_report/README.md

 # User feedback

 - delete button in the table doesnt work

-- there is deff some bugs with the workers
-- processed files should come from the .. job? or the job maybe should just have an FK to file?

 - manually add transactions
 - budget and budget progress
 - option to add a new source on the upload page after you drop in the file
 - update schema to remove processed file fields
 - update schema to put processed file into transactions table, not uploaded pdf
 - it seems like the text on mobile just needs to be bigger